 The Pound of Flesh

-The Resurrected Agent
+The Resurrection of Agent Perez

-Shortly after the grisly game concludes, the police arrive at the scene.
-Detective Mark Hoffman, the secret apprentice of Jigsaw, is summoned to the location by Special Agent Dan Erickson.
-Erickson reveals a troubling piece of evidence: the fingerprints of the supposedly deceased Special Agent Peter Strahm were found on the scale and on Eddie's corpse.
-This discovery threatens Hoffman's framing of Strahm as the Jigsaw successor.
+The aftermath of the game draws the attention of the authorities.
+Detective Mark Hoffman is summoned to the crime scene by FBI Special Agent Dan Erickson.
+Erickson reveals two shocking pieces of evidence: first, the fingerprints of the supposedly deceased Special Agent Peter Strahm were found on the scale and on Eddie's corpse.
+Second, he escorts Hoffman to an interrogation room to reveal that Special Agent Lindsey Perez, who was believed to have died from shrapnel wounds during the events of Saw IV, is actually alive.

-The Black Box
+The Black Box and The Insurance Executive

 The Oxygen Crusher

-The Hanging Room
+Calculated value: The Hanging Room

 The Steam Maze

-The Carousel of Six
+The Carousel

 The Voice Analysis

-The Letter and the Legacy
+The Letter and the Past

 Game Over